JamesSkemp/words/content/post/how-to-easily-clear-the-windowapplicationcache-on-select-browsers.md

 +++
-title = "How to easily clear the window.applicationCache on select browsers" summary = "How to 'easily' clear application cache (cache manifest) data for Chrome, and Safari on i-devices." draft = false comments = true date = "2011-04-02T19:45:00-05:00"
+title = "How to easily clear the window.applicationCache on select browsers" description = "How to 'easily' clear application cache (cache manifest) data for Chrome, and Safari on i-devices." draft = false comments = true date = "2011-04-02T19:45:00-05:00"